to make your cat scratch

 Actually go through the scratching motion yourself while your

 cat is watching.
-Don't try to physically force your cat to
+Don't try to physically force your cat to scratch

-and gain your enthusiastic approval.
+your enthusiastic approval.

 - Make the post a fun place to